OA and Project-Level Finance

 NCAVES and MAIA (2022).
 Monetary valuation of ecosystem services and ecosystem assets for ecosystem accounting, Chapter 3: Valuation methods. ↩︎

 United Nations et al. (2014).
-System of Environmental-Economic Accounting 2012 -- Central Framework (SEEA CF), Annex 5.1: Resource rent method. ↩︎
+System of Environmental-Economic Accounting 2012 -- Central Framework (SEEA CF), Annex A5.1: The net present value method for valuation of stocks. ↩︎

 NCAVES and MAIA (2022).
 Monetary valuation of ecosystem services and ecosystem assets for ecosystem accounting, Section 3.2.5.1: Replacement cost. ↩︎